shawenyao/jekyll-now/_posts/2018-09-26-When-Will-N(d1)-Be-the-Probability-of-Exercising-an-Option.md

 ---
 layout: post
-title: When Will N(d1) Be the Probability of Exercising an Option?
+title: When Will N(d1) Be the Probability of Exercising an Option
 tag:
   - maths
   - finance